mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

 ### What's Identity State Management?

 Quick context for why this matters: in a multi-agent system, every agent needs to know *who* it's talking about before the conversation starts.
-Think of it like a hospital - you get there and provide the reception with your medical aid number, file number or ID, before you actually see the doctor.
+Think of it like a hospital - you get there and provide the receptionist with your medical aid number, file number or ID, before you actually see the doctor.
 The back office pulls your full profile: name, date of birth, allergies, medical history, what products you're covered for.
 The doctor never asks "what's your name?" - they already have the complete file.

 That's what identity state management does for our agents.
 A single identifier comes in, the system resolves it into a full customer profile - accounts, products, contact details, access boundaries - and stamps it into the agent's session state before the first message is even sent.
 Every tool the agent calls gets this identity for free.
 No duplicate API lookups, no inconsistent data, no "which customer are we talking about?" mid-conversation.